timmolendijk/async-iterable-sync-iterator/README.md

 ## Support

-This package has been developed against and tested on Node 8, but it is very likely that it also works fine on older version.
+Has been developed and tested against Node 8, but it is very likely to also work fine on older versions.